iAtifSyed/Post-Backup-Restore-Pro/README.md

 Logs assist with troubleshooting and auditing.

----

-# 🧪 Testing Recommendations
+### 🧪 Testing Recommendations

 Before deploying to production, it is recommended to:

-- Test exports with various filters.
+- Test exports with various filters
-- Verify backup integrity.
+- Verify backup integrity
-- Restore backups on a staging environment.
+- Restore backups on a staging environment
-- Validate media and metadata restoration.
+- Validate media and metadata restoration
-- Review activity logs for warnings or errors.
+- Review activity logs for warnings or errors

----

-# 🚀 Future Developer APIs
+### 🚀 Future Developer APIs

 Planned enhancements include:
 - REST API Endpoints
 - WP-CLI Commands
 - Scheduled Backups